lens-protocol/LIPs/supported-standards/lens-open-algorithm-standards/models/profile/score/profile.score.model.md

 ## Model service requirements and constraints

-- The model should be updated no more then every 3 hours.
+- The model should be updated no more than every 3 hours.